amd/InfinityHub-CI/cholla/docker/README.md

 > Notes:
 >- `mycontainer` is an example container name.
 >- the `.` at the end of the build line is important.
 It tells Docker where your build context is located.
->- `-f /path/to/Dockerfile` is only required if your docker file is in a different directory than your build context, if you are building in the same directory it is not required.
+>- `-f /path/to/Dockerfile` is only required if your docker file is in a different directory than your build context.
+If you are building in the same directory it is not required.

 To run a custom configuration, include one or more customized build-arg
 *DISCLAIMER:* This Docker build has only been validated using the default values.
 Using a different base image or branch may result in build failures or poor performance.